Titanium(III) chloride: Synthesis and reactivity

+TiCl3·AlCl3 gives the same product.

 An analogous dark green complex arises from complexation with dimethylamine.
 In a reaction where all ligands are exchanged, TiCl3 is a precursor to the blue-colored complex Ti(acac)3.

 The more reduced titanium(II) chloride is prepared by the thermal disproportionation of TiCl3 at 500 °C. The reaction is driven by the loss of volatile TiCl4: